I’d Turn Back If I Were You–Canoeing Africa’s Lower Zambezi in Zambia

 A few hours later, I was too tired to be worried.
 I was rowing in the front — the person in the back of a canoe does 80% of the work — but I was still clumsy, sweating and wondering why I hadn’t realized that a canoeing safari would involve physical exertion.

-The sun beat down and a wind had kicked up against us.
+The sun beat down and wind had kicked up against us.
 Our line of four two-person canoes hugged the Zimbabwean shore just north of the put-in point at Chirundu.
-The Zambian shore was visible on the other side of deep water, which we avoided to minimize our risk of an unexpected hippo-encounter.
+The Zambezi’s Zambian shore was visible on the other side of deep water, which we avoided, minimizing our risk of an unexpected hippo-encounter.

 After a brief stop for pink lunchmeat and cucumber sandwiches, I weakly rowed on to a flat, sandy area surrounded by African scrub, our campsite for the night.
 We were on a small island next to Zimbabwe ‘s “Hurungwe Safari Area” and would approach the “Mana Pools National Park” shoreline tomorrow.
 Zambia ‘s coast was rural but inhabited — we wouldn’t glimpse Zambia ‘s “Lower Zambezi National Park” until our final day.

 Bono issued some more instructions.

 “After dark,” he said, “don’t go anywhere near the riverbank.
 That’s where the crocodiles hunt.
 And at night, if you need a toilet, don’t go more than ten meters from your tent.”

 This was a bit alarming, as I’d just been considering sneaking down to the shore to wash.
 Fortunately, the “bucket behind a tree” method was available.

 Asleep by Nine